rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 ### 2.7.1 Point-In-Triangle Test

-To decide whether a sample point is inside the triangle we have to test whether it is "inside" all of the three edges of the triangle.
+To decide whether a sample point is inside the triangle we have to test whether it is "inside" all the three edges of the triangle.

 For a point with the tree vertices $P_0, \, P_1, \, P_2$, we define: